 Official statistics released yesterday show a 12% increase in market activity over the last 12 months with the October-December period the busiest seen in ten years.

-"The fact that so many people are prepared to invest in Jersey property shows that there is a positive feeling about the Island's prospects," said Julie.
+"The fact that so many people are prepared to invest in Jersey property shows that there is a positive feeling about the Island's prospects," said Jonathan.

 "That's a very welcome response to the uncertainty around Brexit and the outcome of the US election.